amerca9664/jsDualsense/README.md

 - **readData()**: Reads and decodes input data.
 - **finish()**: Turns off effects and closes the connection.

+## Documentation
+Check out the folder <a href="https://github.com/amerca9664/jsDualsense/tree/main/es_documentation" target="_blank">en_documentation</a> for more information about the function of this library.

 ## Notes

 - This code must run in a secure context (https or localhost).